NetserviceLab/threewp_broadcast/readme.txt

 * <strong>Views</strong> adds support for WP Types and Views content templates.
 * <strong>WooCommerce</strong> allows attribute taxonomies and product variations to be broadcasted.

+= Documentation =

+Although Broadcast is relatively easy to understand by itself, for extra documentation see <a href="http://plugins.plainview.se/threewp-broadcast/">Broadcast's online documentation</a>.

 = Misc =

 Requires php v5.4 for trait support.
-Users of php v5.3 should remain with version 1.18.
-Users of php v5.3 can only use the <a href="http://plainview.se/wp-content/uploads/2013/08/threewp-broadcast_v1.18.zip">latest legacy version: v1.18</a> but don't expect any support.
+PHP 5.3 is no longer officially supported.

 Available in the following languages:

+* English
 * Dutch
-* English
 * French - Seb giss <sgissinger@gmail.com>
 * Italian
 * French